 I graduated Summa cum Laude and Valedictorian from Palmer College of Chiropractic, Florida Campus in December 2010 and we moved to North Carolina three months later.
 Palmer teaches a combination of Chiropractic techniques (including Diversified, Gonstead, Thompson Drop Table, and Toggle Recoil, and I also took elective courses in Activator, Flexion-Distraction, Spinal Decompression, Sports Injuries, and Pettibon Technique) which I continue to use in practice based on the individual patient's wants and needs.

-Dr. Jim and I both have similar interests in integrated care and strive to work within the medical community providing evidence based care for musculoskeletal disorders.
-We have similar philosophies based on quality patient care (not quantity) focused on keeping the patient functional and moving.
+I strive to work within the medical community providing integrated evidence based care for musculoskeletal disorders focused on quality patient care (not quantity) to keep patients functional and moving.

 My name is Dr. Dan Bennett.
 My wife Angie and I moved to North Carolina in 2011 where I worked as an associate Doctor of Chiropractic at a well established Chiropractic clinic outside of Charlotte.
 I then opened a satellite clinic for a Chiropractic group based out of Greensboro, NC.
 With our son Joshua getting closer to starting school we began looking for the ideal place to raise him and settle down.